jhonatasrm/toolbar-weather/README.md

 * Shows the temperature in the Toolbar
 * Shows icon according to weather
 * Time to refresh the weather data (minutes)
-* Translated in 3 locales including English, French and Português (do Brasil)
+* Translated in 5 locales: Español, English, French, Polish and Português (do Brasil)

 ## How to test this extension